• What is the RSPCA’s view on the use of live animals as prizes?

 • What are the animal welfare issues associated with horse jumps racing?

 Jumps racing poses many welfare risks to racehorses which can result in significant pain, injury, distress and death.
 Thoroughbred jumps racing comprises either hurdle or steeple obstacles which are at least 1 metre in height.
-Jumps races are at least 3km long (1km or more than flat races) and, in…
+Jumps races are at least 3km long (at least 1km longer than flat races) and,…

 • Do padded whips cause pain to horses?